 Pursue your research in a collaborative and inspiring environment centered in the heart of Canada’s innovation and health research ecosystem.

-Led by world class researchers, our MSc students have the opportunity to explore a diverse research landscape spanning biomedical, clinical, and social sciences, encompassing all aspects of drug therapy.
+MSc students at the Leslie Dan Faculty of Pharmacy have the opportunity to explore a diverse research landscape spanning biomedical, clinical, and social sciences, encompassing all aspects of drug therapy.

 Our flexible program lets graduate students take the lead on completing their degree, with options to complete the program full-time (within 3 years) or part-time (within 6 years) with a variety of combined honours, including our Hospital Pharmacy Residency/MSc combined program, as well as a number of collaborative specializations.